JeffreySarnoff/TwoFloats.jl/README.md

 ----

 ## The Concept
+s
 ### create a more performant, less demanding analog of `Double64s`
    - introduce hardwon improvements in error-free transformations
    - allow faithful rounding within the least significant octet

 ### the extended precision arithmetic
    - when working with unexceptional values
+   - processing advantages
+        - improves speed for primitives
-        - improves on `DoubleFloats.jl Double64 type` throughput
+        - improves operational throughput
+    - expected accuracy
+        - primitives are accurate to 104 significant bits
-        - individual operations are accurate to 100 significant bits or more
+        - simple operations are accurate to 100 bits
+        - common computations should keep 85 good bits
    - with `NaNs`, `subnormals`, values outside `floatmin^(3/4)..floatmax^(3/4)`
         - special case logic requires branching
         - indivdual operations are computed without accuracy guards